aleksandraj036/hands-on-ai/README.md

 # Hands-On AI App
 ## 💡 Idea
 Hands-On AI is an app that contains basic information about Artificial Intelligence.
-The idea came from the univeristy class that I was taking.
-Even if this topic is not directly related to my studies, I found AI really intresting and I would like to pass this knowledge on to other people in a fun, easy way in the form of an app.
+The idea came from the class that I was taking in the univeristy.
+Even if this topic is not directly related to my studies, I found AI really intresting. <br>
+I would like to pass the knowledge that I've learnt to the other people in a fun, easy way in the form of this app.

 ## 📸 Screenshots of the app
 ### Home Page